 Sydney Club Facilities

-We meet on the 1st Floor of the Sydney Mechanics' School of Arts Building, 280 Pitt Street, Sydney, close to Sydney Town Hall, city bus and rail transport.
+We meet on the 1st Floor of the Sydney Mechanics' School of Arts, 280 Pitt Street, Sydney, close to Sydney Town Hall, city bus and rail transport.

 Our Special Interest Groups (SIGs) meet in the comfortable, conference style Woolley Room.
-Here, the Club has WinXP plus Windows7 & 8 operating systems running on a modern desktop computer with access to broad-band internet plus a digital projector, all housed in a mobile cabinet.
-Some members prefer to bring along their own laptops when discussing and demonstrating their favourite programs.
+Here, the Club has WinXP plus Windows7, 8 & 10 operating systems running on a modern desktop computer with access to broad-band internet plus a digital projector, all housed in a mobile cabinet.
+Some members prefer to bring along their own laptops & tablets when discussing and demonstrating their favourite programs.

 Penrith Club Facilities